rogersillito/app/docs/conventions.markdown

 All tests for a component will be under the spec project in a file name [Component]Specs.cs.
 The file will contain an outer class named [Component]Specs.
 All tests will be contained as nested classes of the containing class.

+##For components that we write, null is not an allowable return value of value returning methods.